ArtZenuni/ArtZenuni/README.md

 ## 🚀 About Me

 I'm a passionate Front End Developer based in London.
 I have a passion for creating beautiful, responsive, and user-friendly websites.
 I've already mastered CSS, HTML and JS To a Professional level.
-Currently, I'm diving deep certain frameworks (Mainly Bootstrap), I am always eager to learn new technologies and improve my skills.
+Currently, I'm diving deep into Angular, I am always eager to learn new technologies and improve my skills.

 ## 🛠️ Technologies & Tools

 - **Languages:** HTML, CSS, JavaScript
-- **Tools:** Git, GitHub, VS Code, Figma
+- **Tools:** Git, GitHub, VS Code, Figma, React
-- **Learning:** Next.js
+- **Learning:** Angular

 ## 📚 What I'm Currently Learning